piotryordanov/blog/2022-04-01 -- Losing what is dear.md

 Yes, I have found refuge in the plum retreat of NYE, because I found like-minded people.
 But, I also heavily resisted the ceremonial aspect of their practice -- too much herd mentality needed.
-Last week I finally came to understand [The Eight-fold Path](The%20Eight-fold%20Path.md) , and with it came an appreciation of [The Three jewels](The%20Three%20jewels.md): The buddha, the dharma, and finally, the sangha.
+Last week I finally came to understand [The Eight-fold Path](The%20Eight-fold%20Path.md) , and with it came an appreciation of [The Three jewels](The%20Three%20jewels.md): The Buddha, the dharma, and finally, the sangha.

 However, I had an itch annoying me.
 If the 3 jewels included the sangha, did that mean that the physical presence in a sangha was imperative?
 If yes, then which?
 And why this one, not the other?
 Why this teacher, not another one?